cJarvers/shapelearningtheory/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10850391.svg)](https://doi.org/10.5281/zenodo.10850391)

-This code implements data generatino, experiments and analyses for the paper Jarvers & Neumann (in preparation).
+This code implements data generation, experiments and analyses for the paper Jarvers & Neumann (in preparation).
 Teaching deep networks to see shape: Lessons from a simplified visual world.